Madi Bacon: Family

-Education and educating
+Education and career

 As early as the seventh grade, at Chicago's Francis Parker School, Bacon organized a school orchestra.
-She graduated from high school in 1922 and obtained an undergraduate degree in romance languages from The University of Chicago.
+She graduated from high school in 1922 and obtained an undergraduate degree in romance languages from the University of Chicago.

 From 1922 to 1923, perhaps through the close connection of her parents to Jane Addams, she worked at Chicago's Hull House, teaching art.

-In February of 1928, she was hired as a tennis teacher at the Katherine Branson School in Marin County, California.
+In February of 1928, Bacon was hired as a tennis teacher at the Katherine Branson School in Marin County, California.
 The following year, she became the school's first music teacher.

-In 1931 she taught music at Glencoe Public School.
+In 1931, she taught music at Glencoe Public School.
 Never having had any formal classes in music history, she studied music history on her own.
-Bacon was the founding conductor of the Winnetka Mixed Chorus founded in 1936, and which became the North Shore Choral Society is the oldest choral organization on the North Shore of Lake Michigan.
+Bacon was the founding conductor of the Winnetka Mixed Chorus, founded in 1936, and which became the North Shore Choral Society.
+It is the oldest choral organization on the North Shore of Lake Michigan.
 It was born in Winnetka as a men's chorus.
-The first rehearsal as a mixed chorus was held on March 3, 1936, under the direction of Madi Bacon, who received an annual salary of $250.
+The first rehearsal as a mixed chorus was held on March 3, 1936, under the direction of Bacon, who received an annual salary of $250.

 In 1940, Bacon created Chicago's Elizabethan Madrigal Singers.

 She also attended Tanglewood in the Massachusetts Berkshires, to study conducting under Serge Koussevitzky and Stanley Chapple, alongside Leonard Bernstein and others.

-In 1941, Bacon received an MA from University of Chicago, studying under Carl Bricken.
+In 1941, Bacon received an MA from the University of Chicago, studying under Carl Bricken.

 In 1941, she was also the music director at Roycemore School in Evanston, Illinois.
 She joined the faculty of the Central YMCA College in Chicago, whose faculty later transformed itself into Roosevelt University.
-She was made Dean in December 1942.
+She was made dean in December 1942.
 The Central YMCA College opened in 1919.
 It was actively diverse and identified itself as "liberal in spirit."
 Its president was Edward "Jim" Sparling, who fought with an increasingly "illiberal and discriminatory" board.
 In 1945, 62 of 63 faculty members decided to resign and create Roosevelt University.

-In 1946 she headed the Music Extension Division at the University of California, Berkeley where she expanded the extension program and created a community choir.
+In 1946, she headed the Music Extension Division at the University of California, Berkeley, where she expanded the extension program and created a community choir.
 She firmly believed in creating musical opportunities for the community.
 She taught conducting at Holy Name College in Oakland.
 While in Berkeley, she studied piano under Alexander Raab.

-In 1948, Gaetano Merola, who was then director of the San Francisco Opera, and Kurt Herbert Adler, its artistic director, invited her to recruit and train boys to perform in Carmen and La bohème.
-Bacon’s major achievement was to form what at that time was the country's only boys' opera repertory chorus, the San Francisco Boys Chorus, which became a feeder for the San Francisco Opera and other operas as well as nurturing a number of major international musical talents.
+In 1948, Gaetano Merola, then director of the San Francisco Opera, and Kurt Herbert Adler, its artistic director, invited her to recruit and train boys to perform in Carmen and La bohème.
+Bacon's major achievement was to form what at that time was the country's only boys' opera repertory chorus, the San Francisco Boys Chorus, which became a feeder for the San Francisco Opera and other operas, as well as nurturing a number of major international musical talents.

-Bacon is notable for guiding several important conductors who came through the San Francisco Boys Chorus, including conductors Calvin Simmons and Kent Nagano.
+Bacon guided several important conductors who came through the San Francisco Boys Chorus, including Calvin Simmons and Kent Nagano.